pub struct RawMapping<'phys_allocator, R: Mappable, A: AddressSpaceTy = Kernel> {

 §Errors

-If the required physical or virtual memory could not be allocation, AllocError
+If the required physical or virtual memory could not be allocation, AllocError is returned.

 §Panics